 - If you are using desktop payroll software, you’ll need to find a service that can upload your payroll reports, convert them into the ATO’s required format and submit them on your behalf.

 - If you are using spreadsheets or submitting paper reports you will need to have that data converted into a compliant digital report and submitted on your behalf.

-While there is an amount of short term pain in getting set up to run with the new regulations, in the long run, the automation and reduction in end of year reporting will make compliance less difficult.
+While there is an amount of short term pain in getting set up to run with the new regulations and achieving Single Touch Payroll compliance, in the long run, the automation and reduction in end of year reporting will make compliance less difficult.
 Now is the perfect time to consider outsourcing the payroll process to further reduce the time burden on your business.

-Numera Bookkeeping Services offer Payroll Outsourcing Services and can help with all your payroll processing requirements.
+Numera’s Brisbane Bookkeeping Services include Payroll Outsourcing and can help with all your payroll processing requirements.
 Our accounting software support team can also help you decide which software you need, and set it up to ensure single touch payroll compliance and managing your payroll on a monthly basis.

 Work with the Brisbane bookkeepers you can trust.
 Give us a call today on 07 3002 4880 or email firstname.lastname@example.org to find out how we can help your business.

 Keeping accurate financial records is fundamental to the efficient running and ultimate success of your business.
 Most business owners make use of accounting software and the support of a good bookkeeper to help keep them on track and ensure that all transactions are recorded in a timely manner.
-But what accounting method should you use?
-Essentially there are two approaches but what’s the difference between cash and accrual accounting?
+But what accounting approach should you use?
+Essentially there are two methods of accounting but what’s the difference between cash and accrual accounting?